SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Experiment

 \section{Experiment}

-\subsection{Experiment setting}
+\subsection{Experiment Setting}

-We evaluate all methods in 4 different benchmark tasks: Maze2d, Hopper, and Walker2d from the D4RL problem set \citep{maze_env}, and Kuka Block-Stacking \citep{janner2022planning}. \footnote{Details of the experimental setting are provided in the Appendix. \ref{append:env}} \begin{itemize}[left=0pt, itemsep=1pt, topsep=1pt, parsep=0pt, partopsep=0pt] \item \textbf{Maze2d} \citep{maze_env} is a navigation task where a point mass is moved from an initial state to a specified goal.
+We evaluate all methods in 4 different benchmarks: Maze2d, Hopper, and Walker2d from the D4RL problem set \citep{maze_env}, and Kuka Block-Stacking \citep{janner2022planning}. \footnote{Experimental details are provided in Appendix \ref{append:env}.}

+\begin{itemize} \item \textbf{Maze2d} \citep{maze_env} is a navigation task where a point mass is moved from an initial state to a specified goal.
 Actions are artificially constrained to $[-0.1,0.1]$.
 State constraints are defined for two novel obstacles, which do not block feasible paths and therefore still allow the task to be completed.
 Training data is generated by a navigation planner for the given maze.
 We evaluate on two maze configurations: Large and Umaze.\looseness=-1 \item \textbf{Hopper and Walker2d} \citep{maze_env} are locomotion tasks where a one-legged and a bipedal robot must move forward by jumping and walking, respectively.
 Actions are constrained to the range $[-1,1]$.
-State constraints are imposed by requiring the robot’s torso center to remain below a prescribed height (default: $1.6$), creating a conflict with the objective of fast forward movement.
-We evaluate two datasets: demonstrations from a partially trained soft actor-critic policy \citep{haarnoja2018soft} (Medium) and a mixture of expert and partially trained policy data (Med-Expert). \item \textbf{Kuka Block-Stacking} \citep{janner2022planning} is a manipulation task where a 7-DOF robotic arm must stack a set of blocks.
+State constraints are imposed by requiring the robot’s torso center to remain below a prescribed height (default: $1.6$), creating a conflict with the objective of fast forward movement. \item \textbf{Kuka Block-Stacking} \citep{janner2022planning} is a manipulation task where a 7-DOF robotic arm must stack a set of blocks.
 Unlike the other tasks, no action constraints or dynamic consistency requirements are enforced; only state constraints are applied, allowing us to study a variant of trajectory planning focused solely on state feasibility.
 These constraints ensure that self-collisions of the robot are avoided.
 Training data is generated using the PDDLStream planner \citep{garrett2020pddlstream}. \end{itemize}